mrcavalcanti/mosaicoo/docs/sources/visualizations/geomap.md

 - **Marker Color** configures the color of the marker.
 The default `Single color` keeps all points a single color.
 There is an alternate option to have multiple colors depending on the data point values and the threshold set at the `Thresholds` section.
 - **Marker Size** configures the size of the marker.
 Default is `Fixed size`, making all marker size the same regardless of the data points.
 However, there is also an option to scale the circles to the corresponding data points. `Min` and `Max` marker size has to be set such that the Marker layer can scale within this range.
 - **Marker Shape** allows you to choose the shape, icon, or graphic to aid in providing additional visual context to your data.
-Choose from assets that are included with Grafana such as simple shapes or the Unicon library.
+Choose from assets that are included with Mosaicoo such as simple shapes or the Unicon library.
 You can also specify a URL containing an image asset.
 The image must be a scalable vector graphic (SVG).
 - **Fill opacity** configures the transparency of each marker.

 ### Heatmap layer